A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

 Most Kinabatangan River cruises hire local fishermen to guide you down the river, which is great because you're contributing directly to local communities.

-What to Expect on a Sukau Kinabatangan River Cruise
+My Experience on the Sukau Kinabatangan River Cruise

 Wondering about what to expect on the river?
-Here's a quick itinerary of options you have to choose from and what kind of animals you might be lucky enough to spot.
+Here's a quick itinerary of options you have to choose from and what kind of animals you might be lucky enough to spot, based on my experience.

 I've said it before and I'll say it again, the Kinabatangan River is one of the most biodiverse places that I've ever visited.
 Here's a quick summary of some of the Kinabatangan River Wildlife you might see based on how rare they are.